Badge Episode – Rainbow Badge: Celadon City

 Erika runs by in a panic, worried that Gloom never made it out of the building.
 Ash goes into the Gym to retrieve Gloom, but is deterred by the frightened Pokemon’s horrible smell.
-Ash has no choice but to hold his breath and brave the stench to get Gloom out, but is surprised to find the air to be clear of the smell when he gasps for a breath.
-He suddenly remembers Erika’s words about the smell vanishing if Gloom feels safe and friendly towards you.
+Ash has no choice but to hold his breath and brave the stench to get Gloom out.
+Unable to hold his breath any longer, he takes a deep breath.
+The room smells fine.
+He remembers Erika’s words about the smell vanishing if Gloom feels safe and friendly towards you.
 With a smile, Ash grabs Gloom and runs out the door.

 Later, when the fire is extinguished, Erika gives Ash a Rainbow Badge in gratitude of him saving her Gloom.
 Ash admires his new badge, but asks what Erika will do now that Team Rocket has her secret perfume formula.
 Erika laughs and said they didn’t steal the formula; they only stole an ingredient of her perfume – essence of Gloom.

 As we cut to Team Rocket, they open the bottle to enjoy their new perfume only to be disgusted at the odor within the bottle.